craftsmancoding/custom-content-type-manager/README.md

 API responses for update + delete etc.
 Filesystem Factor... function where you pass local dir, get a Flysystem object Localization

+## Rants

+get_post_type_object is NOT the converse of the register_post_type function.
+It's maddeningly close, but register_post_type uses "supports" and "capabilities"... so you have to use post_type_supports and get_post_type_capabilities to fill in some of the gaps.